isc-projects/kea/doc/guide/hooks-cb-cmds.rst

    }

 selects the MySQL database, running on host 192.0.2.33 and port 3302, to fetch the list of subnets from.
-All parameters in the ``remote`` are optional.
-The ``port`` parameter can be only specified in conjuction with the ``host``.
-If no parameters in the ``remote`` parameter are to be specified, the parameter should be omitted.
+All parameters in the ``remote`` argument are optional.
+The ``port`` parameter can be only specified in conjunction with the ``host``.
+If no options in the ``remote`` parameter are to be specified, the parameter should be omitted.
 In this case, the server will use the first backend listed in the ``config-control`` map within the configuration of the server receiving the command.

    **Note**

-   In the Kea 1.6.0 release, it is possible to configure the Kea server to use only one configuration backend.
-Strictly speaking, it is possible to point Kea server to at most one MySQL database using the ``config-control`` parameter.
-That's why, in this release, the ``remote`` parameter may be omitted in the commands because the cb_cmds hooks library will use by default the sole backend.
+   As of the Kea 1.6.0 release, it is possible to configure the Kea server to use only one configuration backend.
+Strictly speaking, it is possible to point the Kea server to at most one MySQL database using the ``config-control`` parameter.
+That's why, in this release, the ``remote`` parameter may be omitted in the commands, because the cb_cmds hooks library will use the sole backend by default.

 .. _cb-cmds-dhcp: